 - Homework will be posted on the teachers' Web pages daily by 7:00 p.m. - Daily homework is direct practice of strategies and skills taught in class.
 It is expected that students will complete homework nightly. - Homework will be assigned Monday through Thursday, and occasionally on Friday.
 Some weekend work may be required to complete special projects (i.e., book report, research paper, science labs). - Students will always be told about a unit test and given a study guide or review activity to assist in studying.
-Quizzes occur more frequently and will not always be announced in advance. - Students are expected to read for at least 20 minutes each night and maintain a Reading Log.
-The Reading Log is considered homework and will be checked routinely.
+Quizzes occur more frequently, and will not always be announced in advance. - Weekly spelling and vocabulary lists are provided on Monday.
+The tests are typically given on Friday, so students should study during the week. - Students are expected to read for at least 20 minutes each night and maintain a Reading Log.
+The Reading Log is considered homework and will be checked routinely especially during the first marking period.